dasnoopy/moslight-themes/README.md

 *... for all users:*

-- as root, copy MyAdwaita-Light and MyAdwaita-Dark folders into `/usr/share/themes`;
+- as root, copy MyAdwaita folder into `/usr/share/themes`;
 - open Gnome-Tweak and choose the theme.

 *... for your account only:*

-- copy MyAdwaita-Light and MyAdwaita-Dark folders into `~/.local/share/themes` (if it doesn't exist, create also a symbolic links in your home dir to that folder);
+- copy MyAdwaita folder into `~/.local/share/themes` (if that folder doesn't exist then create also a symbolic links in your home folder to that folder);

     `$ ln -s ~/.local/share/themes .themes`